HEIC/HEIF: From iPhone to Web

 Conclusion

-- Convert to WebP/AVIF - Better compression than JPEG
+- Convert to WebP/AVIF — Better compression than JPEG with broad browser support

-- Automate conversion - Handle uploads automatically
+- Automate conversion — Handle HEIC uploads automatically on your server, or use batch tools for offline workflows

-- Use CDNs - Sirv converts HEIC on-the-fly
+- Use CDNs — Sirv converts HEIC on-the-fly with no server-side code needed

 With proper handling, you can accept HEIC uploads from iPhone users while serving optimized images to all browsers.
+Whether you choose to convert HEIC to JPG for maximum compatibility, HEIC to PNG for lossless editing, or directly to WebP/AVIF for optimal web performance, the tools and techniques in this guide have you covered.